 How Do I Swaddle My Baby?

-Swaddling with simply a square blanket can seem daunting in the beginning, but before you know it you’ll be burrito-wrapping your baby like a pro – even in the middle of the night.
+Swaddling with nothing but a square blanket can seem daunting in the beginning, but before you know it, you’ll be a burrito-wrapping master — even in the middle of the night.

-Once you’re ready to tackle swaddling on your own, follow these steps to achieve a tight and effective swaddle.
+Once you’re ready to tackle swaddling on your own, follow these steps to achieve a tight and effective wrap.

 - Spread the blanket flat on the floor in a diamond shape.

-- Fold down the top corner toward the center of the blanket, leaving a triangle shape at the top.
+- Fold the top corner down toward the center of the blanket.

 - Place your baby on the blanket with their shoulders parallel to the folded top section.

 - Take the right corner of the blanket and wrap it tightly around your baby’s torso.
 Gently roll your baby on their side as you continue wrapping the blanket around to their back.
-Gently return your baby to their back.
+Return your baby to their back.

 - Take the bottom corner and bring it up and over your baby’s shoulder.
-This does not need to be very tight; it is mainly to get the fabric out of the way.
+This does not need to be very tight; it’s mainly to get the fabric out of the way.